Head of Content

 If you're worried about your debts and the impact that redundancy might have, get in touch with a professional for advice and support.
 Many people seek debt advice every day in the UK and people are there to help.

-What should I do if I was made redundant after I got my agreement in principle?
+What to do if you’re made redundant after receiving an agreement in principle?

 If you were already in the process of applying for a mortgage when you got made redundant, this could complicate things.
 This is because it's difficult to predict what your financial situation will look like after you've lost your job.

-It might be possible to continue with your application even though you've been made redundant, but this depends on the terms of the mortgage agreement and your circumstances.
+It might be possible to continue with your application under these circumstances, but this depends on the terms of the mortgage agreement and your circumstances.
 If you're worried about making your payments and getting a mortgage after redundancy, it's important that you get in touch with your mortgage broker or lender as soon as possible.

 If you continue with your application without advising your lender of your change of circumstances, this can confuse things further in the future.
 It could even be classed as mortgage fraud if you withhold this information.